 The key to great barbecued chicken legs is to soak them in a brine (salt bath) for 3-4 hours.
 The brine is made up of water, salt, sugar, and a touch of apple cider vinegar.
 Salt not only flavors the meat but it also helps to break down the muscle and tenderize the meat allowing the meat to soak up water producing a flavorful and moist piece of meat.
 The sugar helps balance the saltiness of the brine.

 Brining and par-roasting the chicken in the oven then finishing them off on the grill on medium-low heat is my secret to great grilled chicken.
-I cooked them on the grill already basted with my favorite barbeque sauce just long enough for it to caramelize and char nicely.
+I cooked them on the grill already basted with my favorite barbecue sauce just long enough for it to caramelize and char nicely.
 If you try grilling legs with sauce for more than 10 minutes you can (and likely will) burn and overcook the chicken.

 My whole family loves eating grilled barbecued chicken drumsticks, and I know your family will love eating them too.
 Enjoy!

-Recipe: Grilled Barbecued Chicken Legs
+Grilled Barbecued Chicken Legs

 A crowd family pleasing recipe.
-The secret to amazing barbecued chicken legs is in the brine and par-roasting method.
+The secret to amazing grilled barbecued chicken legs is in the brine and par-roasting method.
 Never overcook or burn chicken legs again!

 - Brine Ingredients:

 - 4 cups water

 - 1/2 cup kosher salt